Multi-neuronal auditory coding for frequency resolution beyond the refractory threshold

 The price to be paid for this ``optimal'' resolution of a mono-frequency signal is the narrow (indeed, of width zero) bandwidth which is resolved by the three neurons.
 This can be circumvented by considering a {\em stochastic} distribution of the offset phases.
 Stochastic offsets will be discussed below in greater detail.

-Another issue is the attenuation of the signal by an effective factor of $n$ with respect to the single, stand-alone neuron activation in the case of signals with frequencies so low that they can be resolved within the absolute refractory period.
+Another issue is the attenuation of the signal by an effective factor of $n$ with respect to the single, stand-alone neuron activation in the case of signals with frequencies so low that they can be temporally resolved within the absolute refractory period.
 This attenuation should be compensated by either the plasticity of the auditory perception system, or by the integration of more neurons which effectively contribute to the overall signal.

-In what follows we present detailed numerical studies of multi-neuron systems with a stochastic distribution of absolute refractory periods within an interval $\left[r-{\Delta \over 2},r+{\Delta \over 2}\right]$ and initial offsets of the order of $r$.
-The driving signal is modeled by a regular spiking activity of Frequency $\omega = k / r$.
+In what follows we present detailed numerical studies of multi-neuronal systems with a stochastic distribution of absolute refractory periods within an interval $\left[r-{\Delta \over 2},r+{\Delta \over 2}\right]$ and initial offsets of the order of $r$.
+The driving signal is modelled by a regular spiking activity of Frequency $\omega = k / r$.
 In the $k >1$ regime, coherent stimulation can be expected to contribute to high pitch perception.
 As for the regular case described above, the mechanism can be expected to work for $k \le n$.

-Fig. \ref{2006-highpitch-f2} depicts a numerical simulation of the intensity of the spiking activity as a result of $11$ nerves driven by a signal corresponding to 17 times the inverse mean absolute refractory period.
-Fig. \ref{2006-highpitch-f3} depicts a numerical simulation rendering the relative error ratio $\epsilon$ of missed signal spikes to the absolute number of signal spikes as a function of frequency $\omega$ for a number of asynchronous neurons ranging from a single neuron ($n=1$) to 30 neurons.
+Fig.~\ref{2014-highpitch-f2} depicts a numerical simulation of the intensity of the spiking activity as a result of $12$ neurons driven by a signal of twice frequency corresponding to twice the inverse mean absolute refractory period.
 The numerical studies indicate a reliable performance of coherent stimulation for frequencies corresponding to lower than or equal to the number of participating neurons.
+The relative spread of the refractory periods of the single neurons has been chosen to be 20\% of the refractory period.

+Numerical simulations also show that, whereas the signal is rather well represented by the responses of the single neurons, the mean and, to a lesser degree, the maximum of the neural response does not change significantly if the frequency is varied.
+This is due to the statistical averaging of the spiking activity of the group of neurons interacting with the signal.